 Project Structure

-• mcp_servers.yaml: MCP server configuration
+• mcp_servers.yaml: MCP server and tool configuration file

-• mcp_client/: MCP integration
+• mcp_client/: MCP client integration package

-• server.py: Server connection handlers
+• server.py: MCP server connection handlers

-• util.py: Utilities
+• util.py: MCP client utilities

 Testing